 Meyer Lemon Trees can bloom all year, but they have two main blooming times: fall and early spring.
 If they bloom while it’s too cold for them to be outside, simply keep your tree indoors.
 However, when placed indoors, they won’t have the wind and bees to carry their pollen from bloom to bloom for them.
 You could release a few bees inside of your home to help with pollination, but we wouldn’t recommend it!

 However, you can pollinate your indoor trees by hand.
 Simply take a small, dry paintbrush, and run it over each bloom as if you’re painting them.
 Do this once daily, and don’t wash the paintbrush until after the blooms have been pollinated.

 Another way to keep your Meyer Lemon Tree happy is by pruning it.
 Meyer Lemon Trees don’t have to be tall to produce fruit – just healthy.
 Keep them wide and branched out.
 When you decide to prune your trees in the early fall or early spring, look for branches that are growing straight upwards.
 Generally, these aren’t fruit-producing branches.
 Also, remove any damaged or crossing branches.
 Make your cuts at 45-degree angles facing upwards to promote new growth.

 Also, look for areas that block the sunlight from the center of the tree.
 Removing these branches will increase air circulation and the amount of sunlight that hits these branches, which will decrease your tree’s risk of mold and fungi.

 Be sure to look at the number of lemons you have growing.
-In order to prevent fruit overbearing, you’ll want to remove a few lemons in large clusters when they’re pea sized.
-This will ensure that you have a few lemons that grow to their large, mature sizes, instead of a ton of lemons that stay small.
+In order to prevent fruit overbearing, when your tree starts to fruit, you’ll want to remove a few lemons in large clusters when they’re pea sized.
+This will promote the growth of larger lemons when they reach maturity.

 7. Patience is a Virtue